Fire Alarm Installation Cost

 Fire alarm installation

-If accessing your consumer box or running the wires is especially difficult, this may add to the cost.
+• Ease of access — If accessing your consumer box or running the wires is especially difficult, this may add to the cost.
 If you can't run the wires above the ceiling, you may need to pay extra to have the wires boxed in or just tacked into position along the ceiling.

-The more alarms you have, the higher the supply costs will be.
+• Number of fire alarms — The more alarms you have, the higher the supply costs will be.
 Most electricians will quote you an installation cost per alarm, so the more alarms there are, the higher the fitting cost.

 What's Involved in Installing a Fire Alarm?

 There is a big difference between installing a battery-powered alarm and a mains-powered alarm.
-Fitting a mains-powered alarm is a job that should only be done by a licensed electrician.
+Battery-powered smoke alarms are a quick and simple job since you only need to screw the alarms into place.

 Installing A Battery Powered Alarm